flatironinstitute/nemos/docs/quickstart.md

 `scikit-learn` is a machine learning toolkit that offers advanced features like pipelines and cross-validation methods.

-`nemos` takes advantage of these features, while still gaining the benefit of JAX's just-in-time compilation and GPU-acceleration!
+NeMoS takes advantage of these features, while still gaining the benefit of JAX's just-in-time compilation and GPU-acceleration!

 For example, if we would like to tune the critical hyper-parameter `regularizer_strength`, we